China, Europe drag world stocks lower; dollar slips

-The dollar slipped against major currencies as expectations that the Federal Reserve is in no rush to tighten policy kept the benchmark 10-year bond yield near last month's six-month low.
+The dollar slipped against major currencies after expectations for continued monetary support from the Federal Reserve kept the benchmark 10-year yield near last month's six-month low.

-Shanghai shares hit a three-week low as Beijing announced regulations that tighten its grip on interbank lending and aim to defuse risks among "shadow" non-bank financial firms that act like banks.
-Fresh data also added to evidence of a cooling property market.
+Shanghai shares hit a three-week low as Beijing unveiled new regulations that tighten its grip on interbank lending to defuse risks among "shadow" non-bank financial firms that act like banks.
+Fresh data also added to evidence of a cooling property market

-"Markets think any weakness (in the Chinese economy) from here will be met with a policy response from the authorities," said Manik Narain, strategist at UBS.
-"But there is room for China to disappoint."
+"Markets think any weakness (in the Chinese economy) from here will be met with policy response from the authorities," said Manik Narain, strategist at UBS.
+"But there is room for China to disappoint so far.
+Weakness has been limited."

-The benchmark MSCI world equity index fell 0.1 percent while European shares lost 0.6 percent.
+The benchmark MSCI world equity index .MIWD00000PUS fell 0.1 percent while European shares .FTEU3 lost 0.4 percent.

-Emerging stocks outperformed their developed counterpart by rising 0.3 percent, approaching last week's 6-1/2 month high.
-Wall Street was heading for a weaker open with S&P futures down 0.3 percent.
+Emerging stocks .MSCIEF outperformed their developed counterpart by rising 0.3 percent, approaching last week's 6-1/2 month high.

-The dollar fell 0.1 percent against a basket of major currencies while the euro ticked higher.
-The dollar fell to a 3-1/2 month low of 101.07 yen.
+The dollar fell 0.1 percent .DXY against a basket of major currencies while the euro ticked higher.

 NO STRAIGHT LINE

-European equity markets were dragged lower by British pharma group AstraZeneca, whose shares fell more than 13 percent after it rejected a sweetened "final" offer from Pfizer.
+European shares were dragged lower by British pharma group AstraZeneca AZN.L, which fell more than 13 percent after it rejected a sweetened "final" offer from Pfizer PFE.N.

-Deutsche Bank fell more than 2 percent after the lender unveiled plans to raise 8 billion euros (6.5 billion pounds) in new capital, in its third capital increase since 2010.
+Deutsche Bank DBKGn.DE fell more than 2 percent after the lender unveiled plans to raise 8 billion euros (5.64 billion pounds) in new capital, in its third capital increase since 2010.

-Deutsche's cap hike gives it the firepower for the investment banking push, especially in the United States, after a retreat by competitors Barclays, UBS and others left a gap that it aims to fill.
+Deutsche's cap hike gives it the firepower for the investment banking push, especially in the United States, after a retreat by competitors Barclays BARC.L, UBS UBSN.VX and others left a gap that it aims to fill.

-But it also underscores how the bank fell short of its ambitious turnaround targets and how burdensome fines and settlements and lagging profitability have hampered management efforts to fortify capital by retaining earnings.
+But it also underscores how the bank fell short of its ambitious turnaround targets and how burdensome fines and settlements and lagging profitability have hampered management's efforts to fortify capital by retaining earnings.

 European shares have been rallying in recent weeks on expectations that the European Central Bank would cut interest rates to support the economy.